otter-sec/rctf/docs/content/running_a_successful_ctf/deploying_challenges.md

 ## Instanced Remote

-In an instanced remove, every competitor gets their personal instance.
+In an instanced remote, every competitor gets their personal instance.
 This is useful because certain vulnerabilities by design give file write or remote code execution, which then could be abused by competitors to make the challenge not work as intended, remove the flag, and so on.

 ### Klodd

-The only way to have instanced challenges on rCTF as of this moment is to use a third-party integration called [Klodd](https://klodd.tjcsec.club/).
+One way to have instanced challenges on rCTF as of this moment is to use a third-party integration called [Klodd](https://klodd.tjcsec.club/).
-The architecture is close to kCTF where challenges are deployed onto a Kubernetes cluster on-demand, and they also have their own documentation.
+The architecture is close to kCTF where challenges are deployed onto a Kubernetes cluster on-demand, and they also have their own documentation on how to deploy and configure it.

 #### GCP